EDUC 4543B - Alternative Curricula B UG

 General Course Information

-Course Code EDUC 4543B Course Alternative Curricula B UG Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Available for Study Abroad and Exchange N Prerequisites None Incompatible EDUC 4517B Restrictions Available to B Teaching students only Course Description This course is designed to provide an overview of current trends in alternative curriculum, specialist schools and programs where innovative pedagogy and differentiated teaching support the 21st century teacher in the global teaching market.
-Students will provide a written case study of a specialist education program, present this in a group and assess their peers? presentations.
+Course Code EDUC 4543B Course Alternative Curricula B UG Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Prerequisites None Incompatible EDUC 4517B Restrictions Available to B Teaching students only Course Description The course aims to present information on a range of methodologies and develop a variety of pedagogical skills to help students to be better prepared for the start of their teaching career.

 Course Coordinator: Ms Tammy EdwardsonLocation: Level 8, Nexus 10 building, 10 Pulteney St, Adelaide

 The full timetable of all activities for this course can be accessed from Course Planner.

 There will be a weekly 50 minute lecture, followed by a 50 minute tutorial session.
 It is imperative that students attend every lecture and tutorial session, as they will contribute significantly to the program assessment requirements.

 Lecture No. and Date Content AITSL Standards Week 1 Introduction to Course

 Assessment requirements and due dates

 Lecture on Learner Diversity and Differentiated Teaching delivered by the Course Coordinator

 Week 3 The professional teacher and community engagement.